langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

 print(f"\nThread:\n{thread}")
 ```

+We were able to create a thread and have a conversation with the bot.
+Great!

-Now let's see what happens when we try to access without authentication:
+Now let's see what happens when we try to access the server without authentication:

 ```python
 # Try to access without a token